I will ALWAYS love… grammar.

-If you’ve looked up “how to teach frequency adverbs to adult ESL students” or something like that, you are probably either new to teaching or uncomfortable with grammar.
-(I’m that way with math, so I get you!)
-Settle in because this article is your comprehensive guide to teaching frequency adverbs effectively to adult ESL learners.
+If you’ve googled something like “how to teach frequency adverbs to adult ESL students,” you’re probably either new to teaching or uncomfortable with grammar.
+I get it.
+I’m that way with some home repairs, so no judgment here.
+This article is your comprehensive guide to teaching frequency adverbs without losing your mind or confusing your students even more.

 - always